Journal

 “We’ll be eating shortly – thank you, Anna!” replied the Lady.

-“Why ever did she call you by your first name?”
-Cynthia asked almost matter-of-factly compared to the repugnant shock expressed by Edmund and Harold’s silence.
-The Lady raised both eyebrows and slowly shook her head.
+“She called you by your first name?!”
+Cynthia asked almost matter-of-factly, compared to the repugnant shock expressed by Edmund and Harold’s silence.

-“Must we really be concerned with formality when hundreds of our young men are dying every day?
+“Must we really be concerned with silly formality when thousands of our young men are dying every day?
 This young woman has become a friend to me.
-She has been here when many others have not.
-The world has changed.
-It does not serve you to cling to the past… ” With that, she took a breath and smoothed her silk dress.
+She has been here when many others have not.”

 “Oh really Ida, there’s no way you could’ve married that man!” exploded Edmund.
 “Mother and Father could never have allowed it!”

 High up in the house, in her little room, she heard the large front door slam downstairs and knew that the evening was ruined.
 She’d ruined it by being there.
 She’d ruined it a year and half earlier by allowing herself to be seduced by the broken man whose family she had been looking after.
-She would begin packing in the morning she thought to herself.
+She would pack in the morning she thought to herself.

 “Do you like it?” asked the Lady, coming down the stairs in her dressing gown.

 The young woman took the coat from the hanger and slipped one arm silkily on, and then the other.
 It was as though it was made for her.
 It was warm and soft and she felt elegant.
-She felt more herself than she ever had.
+She somehow felt more herself than she ever had.
 She touched the velvety green lapel.

 “I thought so!” clapped the Lady.

-“What’s this?…” Her eyes indicated the suitcase.
-“I hope you’re not thinking of leaving me, I couldn’t possibly manage this place without you and besides who would I talk to?
+“I hope you’re not thinking of leaving me.
+I couldn’t possibly manage this place without you and besides who would I talk to?
 You’re all I’ve got.
 It would be positively cruel!”

 Ida paused for a moment, seeing everything written on Anna’s face.